- What’s required for setup?

 Take the following steps in the Clever Admin Dashboard:

-- Choose the shortname for your Instant Login portal URL.
+- Under Portal > Portal Settings in your Clever dashboard menu, choose the shortname for your SSO portal URL.
 The URL will be www.clever.com/in/<shortname>.
 Remember to use something that your students and teachers will remember easily.

-- Add the contact information for whom students and teachers should reach out to if they have trouble with logging in to Clever - this should be someone who can help them reset their Active Directory credentials and/or make sure they are shared with the application they’re trying to access through Clever.
+- To finish the setup process, add the contact information for whom students and teachers should reach out to if they have trouble with logging in to Clever - this should be someone who can help them reset their Active Directory credentials and/or make sure they are shared with the application they’re trying to access through Clever.